jarofghosts/wordcount-stream/README.md

 ## notes

-optionally, if a truthy value is passed as the first argument, counts will be aggregated and emitted at the end of the stream (not as chunks come in).
+optionally accepts as a callback as the only argument. if provided, counts will not be streamed as received, but instead the total will be passed to the callback (in the same form as outlined above).

 ## license